 The Center for the Integration of Research, Teaching and Learning (CIRTL) is a network of research universities across the U.S. and Canada.
 The University of Nebraska has been a member of CIRTL since February 2016.
-The CIRTL mission is to enhance excellence in undergraduate education through the development of a national faculty committed to implementing and advancing effective teaching practices for diverse learners as part of successful and varied professional careers.
+The CIRTL mission is to develop future faculty committed to implementing and advancing evidence-based teaching practices to enrich undergraduate education that is accessible to all learners.

 Three ideas are the foundation of all CIRTL activities:

-LtD actively incorporates the rich array of experiences, backgrounds, and skills among undergraduates and instructors to enhance the learning of all.
-It recognizes that excellence and diversity are necessarily intertwined.
+Core Idea 3: actively incorporating the rich array of experiences, backgrounds, and skills among undergraduates and instructors which enhance the learning of all.

 Graduate students, postdoctoral scholars, and faculty members are encouraged to participate in CIRTL activities, both on the University of Nebraska campus and offered online by CIRTL network partner institutions, to achieve learning outcomes with increasing levels of engagement.